ZuckermanBrain/git-novice/_episodes/03-create.md

 - "Git stores all of its repository data in the `.git` directory."
 ---

 Now that we've configured GitHub Desktop to work with our account, let's create our first [repository]({{ page.root }}{% link reference.md %}#repository)—a place where Git can store different versions of our files by keeping track of the differences between text documents.
 Click on *New Repository* under the *File* menu or type <kbd>Ctrl</kbd>-<kbd>N</kbd>.
 You will now be presented with a prompt with a number of fields (such as the repository name).
-In the example below, we will *initialize* a repository named "Big Science".
+In the example below, we will [initialize]({{ page.root }}{% link reference.md %}#initialization) a repository named *Big Science*.
 [Initialization]({{ page.root }}{% link reference.md %}#initialization) is the term that Git uses to indicate that it will start tracking changes amongst files in a folder.

 Note that GitHub Desktop automatically replaces spaces with hyphens in repository names.
-We can also tell GitHub Desktop to create the repository with a Read Me document, a canned software license, and a file that tells Git to **not** track certain files (*Git Ignore*).
+We can also tell GitHub Desktop to create the repository with a Read Me document, a canned software license, and a file that tells Git to **not** track certain files (*[Git Ignore]({{ page.root }}/05-ignore)*).
 We will be discussing software licensing and blacklisting files later on in more detail.

 ![githubdesktopinit](../fig/github-desktop-init.png)